ml5js/ml5-website-v01/docs/datasets-making.md

 ### Tagging and crowdsourcing

 Many datasets are created by making small tasks on a crowdsourcing website (such as Crowdflower or Mechanical Turk) and asking people to do these tasks.
-One example is uploading a set of images, and asking people to tag what is in the image.
+Crowdsourcing websites makes it easier to do large amounts of tasks that are hard for computers, but easy for humans - for example, identifying an object in an image, or the emotion that a piece of text evokes.

 Not all crowdsourcing sites are equal in terms of responsible data collection.
 When creating a job, pay attention to whether the site allows for feedback from the contributors (people doing your tasks), and whether the site encourages you to pay a fair price (and more than minimum wage) for your jobs.